Learn About Medical Examination Requirements for CDL Holders

 As part of the CDL physical exam requirements, senior drivers are required to fill out the medical history section of the Medical Examination Report (MER) form.
 For those senior drivers certifying as non-excepted interstate or intrastate commerce, make sure the CDL medical document is on file with the state, and that it remains current.
 If a driver fails to present valid medical documentation or meet CDL medical requirements, he or she may be refused the issuance or renewal of the CDL, and failure to maintain his to her current medical literature may result in a CDL disqualification.

-Finding a Qualified Medical Examiner for a Senior CDL Exam
+How to Find a Qualified Medical Examiner for a Senior CDL Exam

 A senior driver must have his or her CDL physical test conducted by a licensed medical examiner.
 A driver can find a doctor who meets federal standards from a list of qualified doctors.
 The list of those approved to conduct the CDL physical exam include: physicians, physician assistants, nurse practitioners and chiropractors.
 If a medical examiner determines after a CDL license physical exam that the senior driver examined is physically qualified to operate a commercial vehicle by the federal qualification standards, the medical examiner will then issue an ME Certificate.
 The medical examiner will keep on file a copy of the senior driver’s test results for at least three years, and the medical CDL exam is valid for 24 months.
 In some cases, when a medical condition, such as high blood pressure, needs to be monitored, a medical examiner may issue an ME Certificate for less than 24 months.

 A senior driver may have a physical impairment, which could affect his or her medical exam for CDL and the ability to operate a vehicle safely.
 If this is the case, he or she must obtain variance from the state, which will give the senior driver approval to drive commercially.
 The variance document must be carried on a senior driver’s person every time he or she operates a vehicle commercially.
-Read more about CDL impairments in our comprehensive guide.

-The CDL Skill Performance Program for Seniors
+Learn About the CDL Skill Performance Program

 The Skill Performance Evaluation (SPE) certification, which is separate from the medical exam, allows for CDL drivers in interstate commerce to drive with missing or impaired limbs across state lines if they have been fitted with, and are wearing, the right prosthetic devices.
 If CDL medical requirements are met by a senior driver to obtain an SPE certificate, he or she must be able to demonstrate the ability to drive a commercial vehicle safely by completing both on-and-off road activities.

 Senior drivers may be eligible for an exemption from the CDL physical test if unable to obtain an ME Certificate because they do not currently meet the hearing, seizure, diabetes and vision standards.
 All exemptions are for senior drivers who plan to operate commercial vehicles in interstate commerce.
 The exemptions do not pertain to senior drivers who plan to work in intrastate commerce.
-To learn more about the CDL physical test exemptions, download our informative guide.